NIBRRI blames frequent Mokwa bridge collapse on poor designs - Vanguard News

 By Emmanuel Elebeke

-Prof. Matawal disclosed on Tuesday in Abuja, while fielding questions at the ongoing NIBRRI International conference with the theme: Sustainable Development Goals (SDGs) and the Nigerian Construction Industry – Challenges and the Way Forward in Abuja.
+Prof. Matawal disclosed on Tuesday ‘ while fielding questions at the ongoing NIBRRI International conference with the theme: Sustainable Development Goals (SDGs) and the Nigerian Construction Industry – Challenges and the Way Forward in Abuja.

 Recall that the Mokwa-Jebba road bridge collapsed on Saturday morning leading to heavy vehicular traffic on the road, which links Niger state and Kwara states.